 Another benefit of the multi-process model is that Chromium can actively help the operating system when memory is tight.
 Windows already has a feature where when a foreground application is minimized it will tell Windows that the application's memory can be reclaimed if necessary.
 As long as there is plenty of RAM, this has no effect on system performance.
 However, when RAM is tight, the OS knows to take pages from the minimized application rather than the applications which the user may still be using.
 Similarly, Chromium employs this exact same model for active tabs.
 It is quite common for some users to have 12-15 tabs open concurrently, but only 2-3 of those tabs to be actively in use.
 Some of those tabs may not have been touched for days!
 As you use Chromium, it will actively tell Windows that the tabs which are not in use should be paged out first.
 Single-process browsers cannot differentiate which memory is in use by which tabs.

 Finally, a third benefit to the multi-process browser's memory usage is the ability to selectively cleanup unused memory.
-Below is a screenshot of Chromium's hard-to-find Task Manager.
-To activate the Task Manager, click the Page Options Button -> Developer -> Task Manager (or just press Shift-Esc).
+Below is a screenshot of Chromium's Task Manager.
+To activate the Task Manager, click the menu button in the upper right -> More tools -> Task Manager (or just press Shift-Esc).
 A screenshot is included below:

 Just as Windows can do this for desktop applications, a multi-process browser can do this for tabs.
 When you navigate away from a tab, Chrome uses this as a hint that the resource for that tab are less important than your foreground tab.
 Chrome will lower the priority of the now backgrounded tab and also give back a portion of the working set for that tab to the OS.